Recruitment Metrics

 Why is your employee attrition rate important?

-The attrition rate provides organizations with valuable insights into their workforce stability, EVPs and employee retention efforts.
-A high attrition rate may indicate underlying issues such as poor management, a lack of career development opportunities, or an unsupportive company culture.
+The attrition rate provides organizations valuable insights into workforce stability, job performance, and human resources' effectiveness in employee retention efforts.
+A high attrition rate, calculated by assessing the total number of hires over a specific time, may indicate underlying issues such as poor management, a lack of career development opportunities, or unsupportive company culture.
+Understanding this metric is the best way to improve the employee retention rate and address the factors affecting overall job performance.

-• Higher costs: High attrition rates result in increased recruitment and training costs, as well as the potential loss of institutional knowledge.
+• Higher costs: High attrition rates result in increased recruitment and training costs and the potential loss of institutional knowledge.

 • Impact on morale: Frequent turnover can negatively impact employee morale and engagement, affecting overall productivity and team dynamics.